Older Adults Living Independently

 Older Adults Living Independently is a focus on programs that promote independent living for older citizens, 65 years and older who are low-income, or cost burdened and wish to live in their own homes as long as it is possible.
 Preference is given to services that support aging within independent homes over independent living facilities.

-Care Coordination/Case Management is defined as the organized implementation of a customized course of action determined for a person’s unique medical care and social support needs.
-These services help guide older adults through often fragmented systems of care and available services so they can make the most informed decisions that will lead to a healthier more dignified independence.
+Care coordination/Case management includes the organized implementation of a customized course of action determined for a person’s unique medical care and social support needs.
+These services are crucial in allowing older adults to remain independent, especially given the difficulty of navigating complex health care systems.

 Transportation assistance lessens the chances of social isolation among older adults, as this makes it more likely that they will leave their homes.
 Accessible transportation can also provide easier access to essential resources and services, such as healthcare.